The Universe of Discourse

 I found this interesting.
 The reason I had asked is that the JW religion is very strict regarding paganism.
 For example, they do not observe Christmas or Easter, because these holidays, to them, have a suspicious pagan origin.
 A few months ago I had wondered: do they celebrate Thanksgiving?
 I thought it was possible.
 As far as I know it has no pagan connection at all, and an observance of giving thanks to Jehovah seemed consistent with their beliefs.
 No, it turns out that they don't, on the principle that to single out one special day might lead them to neglect to give proper thanks to Jehovah on the other days.

 So, I wondered, if they object to Easter, how do they feel about the days of the week?
 To speak of Tuesday, Wednesday, Thursday, and Friday is to honor the pagan Germanic gods Tyr, Odin, Thor, and Frigg, and I thought they might object to this also.
-The Quakers referred to the days of the week as First Day, Second Day, and so on for this reason, and I thought that the Witnesses might too.
+The Quakers referred to the days of the week as First Day, Second Day, and so on for this reason.
 But the issue appears to have flown under the JWs' radar.

 I didn't ask about the months, assuming that if they didn't cringe when speaking of Thor's Day, they wouldn't have a problem with the month of Janus (the two-faced god of boundaries) or with Maia (her fertility festival is in May) or with the month of the deified person of Roman Emperor Augustus.